 BEST RETINOL FOR FADING PIGMENTATION Lixirskin Night Switch Retinol 1%

-Sun is good for the soul but less so for our skin, as too much UV can result in patches of unwanted pigmentation.
+Sun is good for the soul, but less so our skin, as too much UV can result in patches of unwanted pigmentation.
 Add this lightweight serum to your night-time skincare routine (one pump for your face and a further pump for your neck and décolletage) every evening for four weeks.
 The retinol starts to break down excess pigmentation and helps to prevent new clusters from forming.
-Team it with a high-factor SPF for day.
+Follow it with a high-factor SPF for day.

-BEST RETINOL FOR SOFTENING LINES Dr. Dennis Gross Skincare Ferulic + Retinol Wrinkle Overnight Serum
+BEST RETINOL FOR SOFTENING LINES Dr. Dennis Gross Skincare Ferulic + Retinol Wrinkle Recovery Overnight Serum

 BEST RETINOL FOR SENSITIVE SKIN Paula’s Choice Clinical Ceramide-Enriched Firming Moisturizer

 The retinol in this clever moisturizer has been combined with ceramides, which are renowned for boosting moisture and strengthening your skin’s protective barrier.
 So if you are someone who has found integrating retinol a challenge in the past, due to dryness and irritation, this may well be the solution.
 Additionally, you’ll find vitamin C skincare present, too, which will also help with brightness and bringing about a glow.

 BEST RETINOL FOR TARGETING MULTIPLE SIGNS OF AGING 111Skin Celestial Black Diamond Retinol Oil